U.S. Route 6 in Massachusetts: Former alignments in Somerset, Fall River, and Westport

+The interchanges and intersections at the eastern end of each bridge have been reconstructed multiple times; when Route 79 construction is finished, both the brief US 6/Route 138 bridge expressway and Route 79 expressway will end here, with US 6/Route 79/Route 138 traveling along the Davol Street one-way pair to the south (US 6 will continue to exit Davol Street at President Avenue, as it has since the construction of the now-closed central section of the Western Fall River Expressway (MA 79) and the Davol Street one-way pair in the early-to-mid-1970s.

 US 6 bypass

 When US 6 was first routed through Provincetown in 1926, the highway was signed along the rather narrow Commercial Street.
 After the Provincetown US 6 bypass was built, congestion and the increasing size of automobiles forced the town to post most of Commercial Street (all but the easternmost mile that hits the Truro line) as one-way westbound.
 Route 6A, when signed, was placed along the paralleling Bradford Street instead.
 There was an alternate plan at the time to make Bradford one-way westbound and Commercial one-way eastbound (which would have made both roads Route 6A), but this was rejected, as the town decided instead to let incoming traffic through the heavy Commercial Street (almost entirely pedestrian) business district.

 US 6 was briefly signed on current I-195 between Route 105 and Route 28; however, when I-195 was completed, and the I-195 designation took over that section of freeway, US 6 reverted to its older route.

 Formerly, US 6 took both sides along the Cape Cod Canal (and was signed as US 6 Bypass, or US 6 Byp.), but is now routed only on the north side (The south side is now signed "TO 6" from the Sagamore Bridge to the Bourne Bridge).
 However, a single US 6 Byp. sign still exists along Sandwich Road just north of the Bourne Bridge rotary.